Group topologies on automorphism groups of homogeneous structures: Review of some classical constructions of homogeneous structures

 \subsubsection{$\omega$-categorical case}

-Here we briefly discuss a variation on the Hrushovski's pre-dimension construction method which gives rise to $\omega$-categorical structures.
-The original version of this is used to provide a counterexample to Lachlan's conjecture, where it is used to construct a non- modular, supersimple $\omega$-categorical structure (see section 5.2. in \cite{EGT} for some details).
+Here we briefly discuss a variation on the Hrushovski's pre-dimension construction method as a way to generate $\omega$-categorical structures.
+The original version of this is used to provide a counterexample to Lachlan's conjecture, where it is used to construct a stable $\omega$-categorical pseudoplane (see Section 5 in \cite{WagnerHRCONS}).
+Here we follow similar setting used Section 5.2. in \cite{EGT}.